H0K5/multitun/README.md

 * Designed under Linux, with Python 2.7.

-* You will need to install python-devel (aka python-dev) and pip for python 2.7
+* You will need to install python-devel (aka python-dev), pip for python 2.7, and setuptools

+* As root: setup.py install

-* You will need to pip (pip2, pip2.7) install the following packages: python-pytun, iniparse, twisted, autobahn, dpkt-fix, pycrypto
+* If you install packages manually, it depends on these: python-pytun, iniparse, twisted, autobahn, dpkt-fix, pycrypto

 * Tested in Fedora/CentOS, Arch, Ubuntu